canjs/can-component/docs/beforeremove.md

 document if live binding is performing the removal.
 It can be listened to within a component’s [can-component.prototype.events] object or on a component element with [can-stache-bindings.event] bindings.
-This is an additional special event only on component elements.  [can-util/dom/events/inserted/inserted] and [can-util/dom/events/removed/removed] events are available on all elements.
+This is an additional special event only on component elements.
+Checkout [can-dom-mutate//events/events] for other mutation events.

 @signature `"{element} beforeremove": function(element, event)`